alibaba/EasyRec/easy_rec/python/sok_adapter/README.md

 bash easy_rec/python/sok_adapter/edit/edit.sh
 ```

 Currently we are using some hack method to make SOK run, some important SOK related settings are in `easy_rec/python/sok_adapter/edit/estimator.py`.
 You can modify accordingly.
+For example, you can comment out sparse or dense sok embedding, and use `dense_sok()` or `sparse_sok()` in `easy_rec/python/layers/input_layer.py`

 5. setup envs